 Offering tangible prizes seems to be most effective with elementary school students.
-However, as students get older, they become a less effective motivator.
-The reason is that older students expect more because they know that what they’ve received in the past is no longer sufficient.
-They’ve become more informed and selective.
-Therefore, if they’re going to sell for prizes, they want them to be better quality and usually name brand.
+However, as students get older, they become less effective motivators.
+The reason is that older students expect more because they know that what they've received in the past is no longer sufficient.
+They've become more informed and selective.
+Therefore, if they're going to sell for prizes, they want them to be better quality and usually name brand.

 1. Students Choose how to Spend the Money

 With a traditional prize program, students are limited to what's offered on the flyer.
 They may or may not see what they want.
 Yet, if they know they can win cash for selling out their brochure, they may be more apt to sell.
 Why?
 Because they can control how to spend the money that they earn.
 And the more items they can sell, the faster the money grows.